mdfleming3/mdfleming3.github.io/_drafts/dictation-the-simple-solution-for-your-weak-brand-voice.md

 ## The Problem of Saying vs. Doing

-While the approach below can get your marketing materials and website in order, it rarely
+The approach above is a great tool in the goal setting stage of designing your brand voice, but the actual content creation stage of building a brand voice simply relies on a writer hammering out content you can use for landing pages, campaigns, etc.

 ## What Is Dictation

-How Dictation Can Help You Overcome the Saying vs. Doing Problem
+## Using Dictation to Build Your Brand Voice

-How To Use Dictation in Word and Google Docs
+## Dictation in Word and Google Docs

-Further Reading:
+### Further Reading: